-My father was brought before them and his interrogation commenced.
-By that time, Ensign Sándor (Alex) Liptay was invited from nearby Ulrich Schwimmbach to be my father's interpreter, in front of the Americans.
-Of course, my father argued that the car does not belong to him, but belonged to the group's allocated doctor who was away.
+My father was brought before them, and his interrogation began.
+By that time, Ensign Sándor (Alex) Liptay had been invited from nearby Ulrich Schwimmbach to serve as my father's interpreter before the Americans.
+Of course, my father argued that the car did not belong to him, but to the group's designated doctor, who was away.
 Béla told them that the armed Ukrainians threatened to take the car, which he refused.
-One of the Ukrainians said something to the Russian officer, who in turn whispered something to the interrogating American officer.
+One of the Ukrainians spoke to the Russian officer, who in turn whispered something to the interrogating American officer.
 This officer asked dad whether he had a gun.
 He replied in the affirmative.
 His friend, Alex Liptay, then advised that the Hungarians were allowed to retain their weapons on the basis of an agreement with the local U.S. authorities.
 Then the US officer asked where the gun was.
 Immediately, my father reached into his pocket and handed him the gun.
-The Russian officer noted that the safety lock was off and he asked the reason.
+The Russian officer noted that the safety lock was off and asked why.
 Béla replied that he was under threat and had to face possible violence.
 There was a short discussion between the American and Russian officers.
-Finally, dad was told that the command should immediately contact the military government, in Marklkofen, to determine the place and time for the collection of all the weapons.
+Finally, dad was instructed that the command should immediately contact the military government in Marklkofen to arrange the collection of all the weapons.
 They departed without returning dad's gun, but this was to be expected.
 Dad was relieved because he expected that they would take him with them, since there was martial law in relation to the provision of arms.
-It is true that the previous American officer had stated that dad and his troops could keep their weapons, but it would have been quite difficult to find the American officer who made this decision, in the final days of the war, not to disarm.
+It is true that the previous American officer had stated that dad and his troops could keep their weapons, but it would have been quite difficult to find the American officer who made this decision, in the final days of the war, not to be disarmed.

-Within a few days, the transfer of weapons took place and our troop numbers were taken into account by the military government.
+Within a few days, the transfer of weapons took place, and the military government recorded our troop numbers.
 The general situation improved.
-My father's brother-in-law was given traffic permission so that he could go more easily to visit his Hungarian patients.
+My father's brother-in-law was given travel authorisation so that he could go more easily to visit his Hungarian patients.
 The food ration system started to work again.
 It seemed that our fate was slowly improving.
 It was understood that the German army had been collected in POW camps and after disarming would eventually be issued with decommissioning cards.

-If the military police - many of whom acted in a Wild West style saw a younger man, they would immediately demand to see their Discharge Papers and if the person could not produce one, they arrested him.
+If the military police - many of whom acted in a Wild West manner saw a younger man, they would immediately demand to see their Discharge Papers and if the person could not produce one, they arrested him.
 Dad knew that soon his group of soldiers would soon be processed to implement formal disarmament.
-News also came that the many Hungarian units had been handed over to the Russians.
-Béla was afraid that this could happen to his group also.
+News also arrived that many Hungarian units had been handed over to the Russians.
+Béla feared that the same fate might befall his group as well.
 They trembled at the thought that they might have to leave their families again.